hydra3333/Smart_Stay_Awake_2/README_superseded.md

     Mutually exclusive with --for.

 --help
-    Display this help and stays awake according to the other commandlne parameters
+    Display this help and stays awake according to the other commandlne parameters.
 ```

 > **Notes**